aryanrajtrangham/Courses_from_priyanshu/Docker.md

 ## Docker commands

-- Whenever we run a continer, a default command executes which typically runs as PID 1 .This command is present in the docker file.
+- Whenever we run a container, a default command executes which typically runs as PID 1 .This command is present in the docker file.
 This command can be defined while we are defining the container image.

 ### Some commands

 - docker pull nginx
-  </br>Pull an image from docker seerver
+  </br>Pull an image from docker server

 - docker run --name {name} -p 8080:80 -dt {base-image}
   </br>Running an image by the name myname on port 80 of container diverted to 8080 of running machine (computer/server).